 When are the last days?

-Many of us have been raised with the idea that our generation is the last-days generation, but this is not remotely scriptural (as we will see in a coming post).
+Many of us have been raised with the idea that our generation is the last-days generation, but this is not remotely scriptural.
 The apostles considered themselves privileged to live in the last days; we should feel the same way.
 Better to live this side of the cross in union with Christ than to hear about him secondhand from Old Testament prophets.